marcosforza/marcosforza.github.io/_pages/photo.md

 <hr>

-When I step away from numbers and theory, I shoot with my Nikon, trying to capture shapes, light, people, and places I like.
+When I step away from numbers and theory, I shoot with my Nikon.<br>
+I focus on shapes, light, and people interacting with places.<br>
 Here is a small collection of recent work.

 <!-- Griglia Fotografica 3 Colonne x 4 Righe -->